Skip to content

 Overview

 The scope configuration controls which pages are crawled, which elements are interacted with, and which API traffic is analyzed during WebApp Testing scans.
-The configuration is organized into three main areas:
+The configuration is organized into four main areas:

 • Exploration Scope: High-level domain boundaries for the entire scan

-• Page Scope: Controls page crawling, element interactions, and URL visit patterns
+• Crawling Scope: Controls page crawling, element interactions, and URL visit patterns

-• API Scope: Controls which API traffic is captured, analyzed, and tested
+• API Testing Scope: Controls which API traffic is captured, analyzed, and tested

 This separation enables precise control over scan coverage while optimizing scan duration and resource utilization.